 Seasonal and Sunday trading

 Seasonal businesses are commonly run according to the pop-up model, for example a gift store opening in the run-up to Christmas.
-If your business is operating for a short period you need to give consideration to pressures on stocking levels, cash flow and staffing - see advice for seasonal businesses.
+If your business is operating for a short period you need to give consideration to pressures on stocking levels, cash flow and staffing - see financial advice for seasonal businesses.

 You should also work with your local district council to operate within defined Sunday opening periods - see seasonal and Sunday trading.